Mount Kilimanjaro summit view

 Arctic Summit

 Sub-zero temperatures, thin air.
-Features the iconic icefields, glaciers, and the Kibo ash cone.
+Features icefields, glaciers, and the Kibo ash cone.

 Lemosho (7–8 Days)